Deshan555/Turtle_graphics/README.md

 # Turtle Programming in Python

 “Turtle” is a Python feature like a drawing board, which lets us command a turtle to draw all over it!
 We can use functions like turtle.forward(…) and turtle.right(…) which can move the turtle around.
-Commonly used turtle methods are :
 ## How To Use Python Turtle

 To make use of the turtle methods and functionalities, we need to import turtle.”turtle” comes packed with the standard Python package and need not be installed externally.
 The roadmap for executing a turtle program follows 4 steps: